ebranlard/nalulib/README.md

  - `exo-layers`: extract and display information (thickness, growth) for layers about the wing sideset
  - `nalu-restart`: write a new yaml file and slurm script based on latest time found in restart file
  - `nalu-aseq`: write, meshes, yaml files and slurm scripts  for a sequence of angle of attack
- - `gmesh2exo`: convert a 3D gmesh file to exodus format (use physical surfaces as side-sets).
+ - `gmsh2exo`: convert a 3D gmesh file to exodus format (use physical surfaces as side-sets).
+ - `plt3d2exo: convert a regular plot3d mesh file to exodus format (side-sets based on omesh angles).

 Typical usage (minimal runnable example):